Vauxhall finally has a credible contender in the mid-sized SUV class. But just how competitive can this Grandland X model be? Jonathan Crouch decides.

 It used to be that there was quite a big running cost penalty for choosing any sort of Crossover SUV over a conventional Focus-sized family hatch and the reason why was mainly down to weight.
 Take a Ford Kuga, for example, which weighs a hefty 1.6-tonnes, around 300kgs more than the Focus it's based upon.
 If, in contrast, you compare this Grandland X with its counterpart, the Astra hatch, the difference is around half that.
 Match that to cutting-edge engine technology with stop/start efficiency and you'd expect this Grandland X to deliver a near class-leading set of running cost returns - which it pretty much does.
-The 1.2-litre petrol model manages up to 55.4mpg on the combined cycle and up to 117g/km of CO2, while the 1.5-litre CDTi version delivers up to 68.9mpg and up to 108g/km.
-The 2.0-litre diesel manages 57.6mpg and 128g/km of CO2.
+The 1.2-litre petrol model manages up to 44.8mpg on the WLTP combined cycle and up to 116g/km of NEDC-rated CO2, while the 1.5-litre CDTi version delivers up to 53.3mpg and up to 111g/km.
+The 2.0-litre diesel manages 53.3mpg and 128g/km of CO2.
 The other option is the petrol/electric Hybrid4 variant, which when fully charged, offers a 31 mile WLTP-rated driving range.
 The battery can be charged fully in just 1hr 45mins using an optional 6.6kW wallbox.
 The WLTP combined cycle fuel figure is a faintly unbelievable 166mpg and the NEDC CO2 figure of 36g/km will mean low tax bills.

 You'll also need to know that Vauxhall includes a three-year, 60,000 mile warranty as standard, a package that can be extended up to five years and 100,000 miles at extra cost.
 A year's free breakdown cover is also provided, along with a six-year anti-corrosion guarantee.
 Plus you can opt for a service plan that lets you pay monthly to spread the cost of regular work to your car.
 As part of this, Vauxhall offers discounts on wear and tear items, such as brake pads and windscreen wipers.